west757/PayLES/README.md

 bah table: https://www.travel.dod.mil/Allowances/Basic-Allowance-for-Housing/BAH-Rate-Lookup/

 todo:
 - display LES at bottom of table as image
-- overlay of selectable things on les dispaly
+- overlay of selectable things on les display
 - have first input be a placeholder for inputs, then actual value (if-then)
 - css styling
 - building out modals